 Failing secure connection establishment on any warnings or errors (per Section 8.4 ("Errors in Secure Transport Establishment")) should be done with "no user recourse".
 This means that the user should not be presented with a dialog giving her the option to proceed.
 Rather, it should be treated similarly to a server error where there is nothing further the user can do with respect to interacting with the target web application, other than wait and retry.
 Essentially, "any warnings or errors" means anything that would cause the UA implementation to announce to the user that something is not entirely correct with the connection establishment.
 Not doing this, i.e., allowing user recourse such as "clicking through warning/error dialogs", is a recipe for a man-in-the-middle attack.
 If a web application issues an HSTS Policy, then it is implicitly opting into the "no user recourse" approach, whereby all certificate errors or warnings cause a connection termination, with no chance to "fool" users into making the wrong decision and compromising themselves.

-So they're saying not just that the browser should warn when you try to connect over HTTP, but that it should not offer you a choice, even though there's no technical reason why proceeding is impossible.
+So they're saying not just that the browser should warn you when it has a certificate error, but that it should not offer you a choice, even though there's no technical reason why proceeding is impossible.
 And indeed the browsers have implemented this; Firefox and Chromium both won't allow me to connect if there's a cert error.

 This represents a betrayal of principles and a flagrant breach of respect for the user.
 Implementing this means taking away people's control of their own devices.
 If security designed to protect "me" involves me not having a choice, something's wrong with the underlying philosophy.